 It’s early November.
 It’s cold.
 It’s snowy.
 And polar bears are waiting for the sea ice to form.
 It’s Polar Bear Week!

 The 2014 event is November 2-8.
 It’s the perfect time to speak up for action on climate change.
-We'll be launching a petition closer to the event to make that easy to do.

 - Switch at least one light bulb to an Energy Star certified bulb